SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 **Owner**: As the owner, you will receive an email saying that someone has made a pull request on your repo.

-Your options are:
+By default you are "watching" any repo you create, meaning you will receive emails for new pull requests and new issues.
+You can disable this by selecting "Unwatch" in the upper right of the repo page on GitHub.
+{:.notes}

+When you receive a pull request, you can do one of the following:

 - Accept the pull request as is
 - Make additional changes to the pull request and then accept
 - Decline the pull request

+In this example, we will simulate accepting the pull request without any additional modifications.

 ===

-**Owner**: Even though the PR page shows that there are no conflicts, it is good practice to test the code before accepting and merging the PR.
+**Owner**: Even though the PR page shows that there are no conflicts, it is good practice to review the code before accepting and merging the PR.
 To do this, you need to create a new branch locally for the PR, and then pull the Collaborator's changes into that local branch.

 We will follow the command line instructions that GitHub helpfully provides.
-First create a new branch and switch to it.
+First create a new branch locally and switch to it.

 ~~~bash
 git checkout -b pr-branch